AndrewColbeck/C_LinkedLists/README.md

 </p>

 ### Description:
-This Program creates a Linked List with random values, and allows users enter a key value to search for using a Linear Search function.
+This Program creates a Linked List with random values, and allows users to search for a key value using a Linear Search function.